A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Introduction

 \subsection{Paper organisation}

 The paper is structured as follows.
-Section II presents the system model.
-Sections III and IV analyse the communication and radar systems, respectively, including the derivations of KLD for each system.
-In Section V, the radar waveform optimisation is investigated using the KLD.
-Section VI, the communication waveform optimisation is investigated using the KLD.
-Section VII shows the complexity analysis for both waveform optimisation techniques, Section VIII displays the numerical results, and finally, Section IX concludes the work.\\
+Sec.II presents the system model.
+Sec.III and IV analyse the communication and radar systems, respectively, including the derivations of KLD for each system.
+In Sec.V, the radar waveform optimisation is investigated.
+Sec.VI, the communication waveform optimisation is investigated.
+Sec.VII, introduces the integrated waveform optimisation.
+Sec.VIII shows the complexity analysis for all waveform optimisation techniques, Sec.IX displays the numerical results, and finally, Sec.X concludes the work.

 \textit{$Notation$}: Bold uppercase letters (e.g., $\mathbf{S}$) denote matrices, and bold lowercase letters (e.g., $\mathbf{s}$) denote vectors.
 Superscripts ${(\cdot)}^*$, ${(\cdot)}^T$, and ${(\cdot)}^H$, denote the conjugate, transpose, and Hermitian transpose, respectively.
 Subscripts ${(\cdot)}_\mathrm{c}$ and ${(\cdot)}_\mathrm{r}$ relate to the communication, and radar subsystems, respectively.